shukriadams/guides/raspberrypi/raspberrypi-samba-server.md

 # Samba server on Raspberry Pi

-Requires a Rarpberry Pi 3b or better. confirmed working on Stretch and Buster.
+Requires a Rarpberry Pi 3b or better.
+Confirmed working on Stretch and Buster.
+This guide is for NTFS disks - disks should already be formatted for NTFS.
+If they are not, I strongly suggest you mount and format them on a Windows system, as this seems to be the fastest solution.

     sudo apt-get update
     sudo apt-get upgrade -y